EvanMcBroom/microsocks11/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE)

 MicroSocks11 is based on the [microsocks](https://github.com/rofl0r/microsocks) project and uses CMake and C++11 for cross-platform support.
+MicroSocks11 supports IPv4, IPv6, and DNS.

-This project is under an [MIT license](https://github.com/EvanMcBroom/microsocks11/blob/master/LICENSE.txt).
+This project is released under an [MIT license](https://github.com/EvanMcBroom/microsocks11/blob/master/LICENSE.txt).
-Any sections of code that are included from the original project are also under an [MIT license](https://github.com/rofl0r/microsocks/blob/master/COPYING) and copyrighted to [rofl0r](https://github.com/rofl0r/).
+Any sections of code that are included from the original project are also released under an [MIT license](https://github.com/rofl0r/microsocks/blob/master/COPYING) and copyrighted to [rofl0r](https://github.com/rofl0r/).

 ## Building